chat21/chat21-ionic/README.md

     }
   };```

-* (optional) Update app.module.ts:
+* (optional) Update app.module.ts file:
     * open `/src/app/app.module.ts` and change tenant name
 * Update app constants in `src/utils/constants.ts`

 ### Push notification
 * open `/src/firebase-messaging-sw.js` and replace messagingSenderId: with < your messagingSenderId >
 More info here :  https://angularfirebase.com/lessons/send-push-notifications-in-angular-with-firebase-cloud-messaging/
-* firebase-messaging-sw.js must be accessible in the root of your  without context for example (https://support.tiledesk.com/firebase-messaging-sw.js)
+* firebase-messaging-sw.js must be accessible in the root of the webapp, for example (https://support.tiledesk.com/firebase-messaging-sw.js)
-* After the build process check the property gcm_sender_id of the manifest.json file.
+* After the build process, check the property gcm_sender_id of the manifest.json file.
 The correct value for firebase is:
 `"gcm_sender_id": "103953800507"`

 ### (Optional) Authenticate with email password